1. Help Center

 Pressboard Reads & Google Analytics Pageviews are considered comparable metrics.
 Implementation of scripts can play a part in producing allowable % variances.

-A Pressboard Read and a GA Pageview are simply a “page-load”, recorded by Pressboard Analytics (PBA) javascript and Google Analytics (GA) javascript, respectively.
-They are separate technologies, brought together by Pressboard Studio’s reporting suite.
-It’s important to note that there is always a possibility of observing a 5 - 15% industry accepted variance when comparing results from different methodologies (often due to the reasons listed below):
+A Pressboard Read and a GA Pageview are simply a “page-load”, recorded by Pressboard Analytics (PBA) JavaScript and Google Analytics (GA) respectively.
+They are separate technologies, brought together by Pressboard's reporting suite.
+It’s important to note that there is always a possibility of observing a 5 - 15% industry-accepted variance when comparing results from different methodologies, often due to the reasons listed below:

-⌛ Scripts are set to load at different times.
+⌛ Scripts could be set to load at different times.
 For example: PBA script loads 2 seconds after page-load while GA script loads within 0-2 seconds.
-As a result, any audiences who bounce before PBA script loads fully would not be captured, whereas GA might capture their arrival on the page.
+As a result, any users who bounce before PBA script loads fully would not be captured, whereas GA might capture their arrival on the page.
 The opposite is also possible.
+Be sure to check with your web ops team on the specifics of your set up.

-📂 PB script may not be loading in all environments that GA script is loading.
+📂 PB script may not be loading in all environments that GA script is loading e.g Accelerated Mobile Pages (AMP)

 🔢 Day-to-day results between PB & GA can have a larger than normal variance due to cadence at which dashboard results are updated.
 Pressboard Reads are visualized hourly, whereas GA PVs are updated twice daily.
 Results for both sources should be fully visualized 24 hours after the campaign’s chosen END date (at Campaign level in Pressboard)